PSC Honors Program

 The Honors Program is a series of courses designed to reward students who are high achievers.
-Each is a special section of a regular course, and is limited to Honors students only.
+Each is a special section of a regular course.
 In recent semesters, Honors classes have been offered in English, Communication, History, Humanities, Philosophy, Political Science, Social Science, Theatre, Business, Psychology, Astronomy, Art, Music, and Biology.

 - Enhanced their transfer and job opportunities.
-Each is a special, smaller section of a regular, general education course, and will be designated "Honors" on your transcript.
 At some transfer colleges, Honors credit qualifies you for their Honors programs and/or special scholarships.

 Check out the Facts about Honors Classes for more information.

 This course introduces students to biology in the classroom, while helping them find the biology in the world around them.
 The Honors section of this course is special in that we get to do a special group activity.
 Activities we have done in the past are trips to the Museum of Science and Industry, Field Museum, Midewin National Tallgrass Prairie (https://www.fs.usda.gov/midewin/), and other Cook and Will County Forest Preserves, which are followed by a dinner out.
 The small class size allows us to hold more in-depth discussion and more interaction as a cohesive group.

 English 101 is the first course in the composition sequence.
 It provides an introduction to college-level writing, with emphasis on rhetorical knowledge, analysis of a diverse range of texts, and conventions of various genres, with special attention to academic writing.
 We will spend our time focusing on the rhetoric of memes, Twitter, Instagram, and academic texts, and learning to write college essays about the messages these things contain.